samhedin/se_dvorak_ep/README.md

 This layout will change quite a lot in the coming weeks.
 ## Installation
 It is easiest to overwrite the old layout file, but make a backup first!
+The layout file in this repo contains all other layouts already, so you won't lose anything.
 ``` bash
 git clone git@github.com:samhedin/se_dvorak_ep.git
 cd se_dvorak_ep